weisJ/darklaf/change_notes.md

 - Balloons tooltips are now enabled by default for buttons.
 - Improved html style sheet.
 - On Windows (Vista and later) darklaf will now use the system font.
-- On macOS Catalina the default font will now be `Helvetica Neue` due to karning issues with the `San Francisco` font.
+- On macOS Catalina the default font will now be `Helvetica Neue` due to kerning issues with the `San Francisco` font.
 - Better interoperability with custom cell renderers.
 - Improved selection painting.
   - Added property to control whether the selection is extended to the end of the text component.